 The scenario in which we are living in recent weeks is now sadly known to everyone.
 In essence, the situation is an emergency.
 The coronavirus pandemic is bending the country and chain all the activities involved in the productive sectors that support our economy.

-Among the measures to be taken now and more than ever in a hurry to buffer the turnover losses that affect all companies of all sizes and types, there is a need to rethink the methods of approach to market demand completely.
+Among the measures to be taken now and more than ever in a hurry to buffer the turnover losses that affect all companies of all sizes and types, there is a need to rethink market demand approaches completely.
 If consumer habits are changing suddenly once again, to avoid losing their customers permanently, there is only one crucial mission that every entrepreneur can accomplish right now: adapt to the evolution underway and transfer his business to the online sales segment like the Shopify store.

 Opening e-commerce in the time of the coronavirus is the only eCommerce marketing solution that, at this moment, can help small and medium-sized entrepreneurs to get out of the crisis to recover turnover and customers in the shortest possible time.